Falconbury Logo

 Course overview

-This course will give delegates the methodology to prepare for negotiation in a thorough, comprehensive and structured manner, and enable them to have clarity in what they aim to achieve from the negotiation and identify the best approach.
+The expert trainer gives delegates the methodology to prepare for negotiation in a thorough, comprehensive and structured manner, to enable them to have clarity in what they aim to achieve from the negotiation and identify the best approach.

 This course will look at the content of the negotiation and the process of the negotiation, without the use of legal jargon.